semgrep/semgrep-docs/docs/kb/semgrep-ci/jenkins-diff-scans.md

 }
 ```

 The Jenkinsfile defines two Semgrep stages, each of which is run for certain branches: a diff-aware scan for PR branches, and a full scan for the main branch.
-This diff scan configuration uses a computed merge base, rather than setting the merge base to the default branch.
-This is more analogous to how Semgrep performs in GitHub actions.
+This diff-aware scan configuration uses a computed merge base, rather than setting the merge base to the default branch.
+This is more similar to how Semgrep performs in GitHub actions.
 Setting the SEMGREP_REPO_NAME and SEMGREP_PR_ID allows Semgrep to identify the connected project and related PR.

 In order to compute the merge-base, the pipeline performs some additional git commands to make the default branch available to git for computation, and cleans the workspace afterwards so those commands can always run successfully in a clean workspace.

 :::info
 Using a computed merge base is strongly recommended.
-If you instead set `SEMGREP_BASELINE_REF` to some version of `main` or `master`, you may see spurious findings in diff scans if the remote branch has been updated independently of the PR branch, or the branch may not be available locally unless you perform a `git fetch` or `git checkout` as shown in this example.
+If you instead set `SEMGREP_BASELINE_REF` to `main` or `master`, you may see spurious findings in diff scans if the remote branch has been updated independently of the PR branch, or the branch may not be available locally unless you perform a `git fetch` or `git checkout` as shown in this example.
 :::

 ### Configure the multibranch pipeline: